ahrarbinaslam/Model-Stealing-Attacks/README.md

 # TML25_A2_16

-# TML Assignment 2 – Model Stealing Attack
+# Model Stealing Attack

+# Implemented By:
+Ahrar Bin Aslam and Muhammad Mubeen Siddiqui

 This repository contains our implementation for a model stealing attack as part of the TML course (Assignment 2).
 The goal was to replicate the functionality of a black-box encoder exposed via an API and protected using B4B noising.
 We approached this by querying the API with images from a known dataset and training our own encoder to match the returned embeddings.